ballance/captains-log-starter/QUICKSTART.md

 Check the `daily/` folder - the file is named with today's date in YYYY-MM-DD format.

 ### Web viewer shows "No entries"
+1. **Try Demo Mode first**: Click the "Demo Mode" toggle in the top-right to see sample data
-1. Make sure you've run `./scripts/sync_to_web.sh`
+2. Make sure you've run `./scripts/sync_to_web.sh`
-2. Check that your markdown files exist in the `daily/`, `weekly/`, etc. folders
+3. Check that your markdown files exist in the `daily/`, `weekly/`, etc. folders
-3. Refresh your browser
+4. Refresh your browser

 ### npm command not found
 You need to install Node.js first.
 Visit [nodejs.org](https://nodejs.org/) to download and install it.
 The command-line journal works without this, but the web viewer requires it.